Why Modena Cathedral Should Be on Every Traveler’s Bucket List

 Modena Cathedral is a storybook written on the stone.
 It's a UNESCO Heritage site.
 But most of all it's a symbol, loved by all the locals in Modena.

-2 specular masterminds built Modena Cathedral: Lanfranco, an architect, and Wiligelmus, a sculptor.
+2 specular masterminds built the Duomo of Modena: Lanfranco, an architect, and Wiligelmus, a sculptor.

 An inscription in the apse describes Lanfranco as "famous for his ingenuity, prepared and competent construction regulator and master".

-And you tell it by looking at the complex structure of the cathedral: he used Vitruvian geometric forms, cut the vaults, and reused old stones for the covering.
+You tell it by looking at the complex structure of the Duomo: he used Vitruvian geometric forms, cut the vaults, and reused old stones for the covering.

 We don't know much about Wiligelmus, the sculptor mentioned on the facade.